cortexlabs/cortex/examples/batch/image-classifier/README.md

 Wait for the job to complete by streaming the logs with `cortex logs <BATCH_API_NAME> <JOB_ID>` or watching for the job status to change with `cortex get <BATCH_API_NAME> <JOB_ID> --watch`.

-The status of your job should change `cortex get <BATCH_API_NAME> <JOB_ID>` from `running` to `succeeded`.
-If it changes to another status, you may be able to find the stacktrace using `cortex logs <BATCH_API_NAME> <JOB_ID>`.
+The status of your job, which you can get from `cortex get <BATCH_API_NAME> <JOB_ID>`, should change from `running` to `succeeded` once the job has completed.
+If it changes to a different status, you may be able to find the stacktrace using `cortex logs <BATCH_API_NAME> <JOB_ID>`.
 If your job has completed successfully, you can the results of the image classification in the S3 directory on AWS console or using AWS CLI you specified in the job submission.

 Using the AWS CLI: